Learn how to select default web-safe fonts or add new fonts to your design in Modern Editor.

 You can use custom fonts if the font is one that is widely available on computers; however, the best option is to use a Google font.
 Review this option and the Google font option to determine what's best.

 First, find the name of the custom font you would like to use.

 Next, set the font in your STYLESHEET.

 Under the STYLESHEET tab update your fonts at the global level by selecting ESSENTIALS > General Styles > Paragraph, and customizing your style options.
 Just click inside the Font Family field and enter the font you have embedded.
-Be sure to specify fall-back fonts for email clients that don't support your primary font.
+Be sure to specify fall-back fonts for browsers and email clients that don't support your primary font.